spidernet-io/spiderpool/docs/usage/install/install.md

 * [ovs CNI](./underlay/get-started-ovs.md), this is suitable for scenes like bare metal host.

-The following examples are advanced to use two CNI in a cluster:

-* [SRIOV and macvlan](./underlay/get-started-macvlan-and-sriov.md), this is suitable for scenes like bare metal hosts, some nodes has SRIOV NIC and some nodes do not have

 ## Installation for underlay CNI on Cloud infrastruct

 * [alibaba cloud](./cloud/get-started-alibaba.md)